La Matanza

 On 22 January 1932, members of the Communist Party of El Salvador (PCES) and Pipil peasants launched a rebellion against the Salvadoran military government due to widespread social unrest and the suppression of democratic political freedoms, especially after the cancellation of the results of the 1932 legislative election.

-During the rebellion, the communist and indigenous rebels, led by Farabundo Martí and Feliciano Ama, respectively, captured several towns and cities across western El Salvador, killing an estimated 2,000 people and causing over USD$100,000 in property damage.
-The Salvadoran government, led by General Maximiliano Hernández Martínez, who assumed power following the 1931 Salvadoran coup d'état, declared martial law, and ordered the suppression of the revolt.
+During the rebellion, the communist and Indigenous rebels, led by Farabundo Martí and Feliciano Ama, respectively, captured several towns and cities across western El Salvador, killing an estimated 2,000 people and causing over US$100,000 in property damage.
+The Salvadoran government, led by General Maximiliano Hernández Martínez, who had assumed power following the 1931 Salvadoran coup d'état, declared martial law, and ordered the suppression of the revolt.

 Most of the people who were killed during La Matanza, which has been described as an ethnocide, were Pipil peasants and non-combatants, causing the extermination of the majority of the Pipil-speaking population, which led to a near total loss of the spoken language in El Salvador.
 Many of the rebellion's leaders, including Martí and Ama, were executed by the military.
 The government's repression also forced several communist leaders to flee the country and go into exile.

 Background

 Social unrest

 Social unrest in El Salvador began to grow in the 1920s.
-El Salvador had three distinct social classes: the upper class, made up of wealthy landowners, the middle class, composed of politicians and soldiers, and the lower class, which was composed of mostly peasants and workers.
+El Salvador had three distinct social classes: the upper class, made up of wealthy landowners; the middle class, composed of politicians and soldiers; and the lower class, which was composed of mostly peasants and workers.

 In 1920, a group of communist and socialist students, teachers, and artisans, established the Regional Federation of Salvadoran Workers (FRTS), El Salvador's first trade union to organize rural and urban workers.
 One of the rural leaders of the FRTS was Farabundo Martí, who, together with Miguel Mármol, founded the Communist Party of El Salvador (PCES) in 1930.
 Between 1928 and 1932, Martí fought alongside Augusto César Sandino in Nicaragua against the United States' occupation of the country.

 Economic problems

 In the late-19th and early-20th centuries, the Salvadoran economy was heavily dependent on exporting coffee and coffee beans, which accounted for 75 to 95 percent of all of El Salvador's exports by 1929.
-Most of the coffee plantations, and the profits made by the plantations, were owned by the so-called "Fourteen Families."
+Most of the coffee plantations, and the profits made by the plantations, were owned by the so-called "Fourteen Families".

 Due to the collapse of coffee prices worldwide as a result of the Great Depression in 1929, coffee producers were unable to cover the cost of producing coffee or pay their workers, leading to various coffee plantations failing and many workers to go unemployed.
-As a result of the reduced exports, national income fell 50 percent from the year prior, decreasing from USD¢40–50 per day to only USD¢20 per day.
+As a result of the reduced exports, national income fell 50 percent from the year prior, decreasing from US40–50¢ per day to only US20¢ per day.